CameronCombs578/cameroncombs578.github.io-animal-habitats-and-adaptions/docs/scope.md

 ## Description

-This project will fulfil its purpose by examining a selection of creatures from each continent in the world.
+This project will fulfill its purpose by examining a selection of creatures from each continent in the world.
 This will be done by breaking up the website into multiple sections, each discussing animals that live on a certain continent.
 By collecting information on these creatures, this project will give accurate information on this topic.

 ## Desired Results